Sanand

 Sanand is a city and a municipality in Ahmedabad district in the Indian state of Gujarat.
-It is a major industrial hub of Western India, host to manufacturing plants of multiple domestic and foreign companies like Tata Motors, Nivea, Nestlé India, Voltas Beko, General Electric, Coca-Cola, Colgate-Palmolive, Procter & Gamble, Hitachi Hi-Rel, Magneti Marelli - Motherson, Maxxis, Marico, Unicharm etc.
+It is a major industrial hub of Western India, with manufacturing plants of major domestic and foreign companies.

 History

 Sanand was a small princely state ruled by the Vaghela clan.
 Maharaj Jaywant Singh Vaghela of Sanand was a music connoisseur.
-In 1946, he had invited Pandit Jasraj, who was still very young, and his family to Sanand.
+In 1946, he had invited Jasraj, who was still very young, and his family to Sanand.

 Now, Sanand is a satellite town of Ahmedabad city.

 Geography

 Sanand is located at 22.98°N 72.38°E. It has an average elevation of 38 metres (124 feet).